-Ohio University has embarked on The Promise Lives Campaign, the boldest fundraising initiative in Ohio University's history.
-It already has secured $485 million against its $450 million goal to advance the University's outstanding academic and research initiatives, student-life experience, campus environment and other objectives based on Ohio University’s core principles and most notable strengths.
-The Promise Lives also is allowing the University to mobilize and engage Ohio University's loyal alumni, volunteers, and donors in new and innovative ways, as well as create a new environment for alumni and student involvement that will lead to generations of renewed support for the University.
+On June 30, 2015, Ohio University completed The Promise Lives Campaign, the boldest fundraising initiative in the University's history.
+The Promise Lives Campaign raised $500 million, surpassing its $450 million goal, and has positioned OHIO to advance and support outstanding academic and research initiatives, the student-life experience, our campus environment and other objectives based on Ohio University’s core principles and most notable strengths.
+The Promise Lives Campaign also allowed the University to mobilize and engage OHIO's loyal alumni, volunteers and donors in new and innovative ways and create a new environment for alumni and student involvement that will lead to generations of renewed support for the University.

 The Ohio University Foundation, then known as The Ohio University Fund, was incorporated in October 1945 and was granted 501(c)(3) status as a non-profit organization by the Internal Revenue Service in 1955.
 Contributions to The Ohio University Foundation are tax deductible to the extent provided by law.

 Ohio University is grateful for the support it receives from alumni, parents and friends.
 Public recognition of support is frequently expressed through honor rolls that may be in electronic or printed forms.
 If you prefer that your name not be listed in an honor roll or recognition vehicle, please contact Donor Relations at 740.593.2486 if you have not already done so.

 Q&A — Naming Scholarships, Spaces, Etc. at OHIO